AngleSharp/AngleSharp.Diffing/README.md

 2. Matching up nodes and attributes for comparison
 3. Comparing matched up nodes and attributes

-The following section document the current built-in strategies that are available.
+The following section documents the current built-in strategies that are available.
 A later second will describe how to built your own strategies, to get very tight control of the diffing process.

 ### Remove comments
 Enabling this strategy will remove all comment nodes from the comparison.
 Activate by calling the `RemoveComments()` method on a `DiffBuilder` instance, e.g.: